knrdl/knrdl.github.io/content/posts/minimal-docker-host-setup.md

 ### 4. `/apps/restart_unhealthy.sh`

-Docker detects failing health checks but will happily ignore those.
+Docker detects failing health checks but will happily ignore them.
 Docker Swarm (or Kubernetes) on the other hand will restart unhealthy containers.
 That missing feature can be corrected with an [extra container](https://github.com/willfarrell/docker-autoheal) or a really simple script:

 ```shell
 #!/bin/bash
 docker ps --filter health=unhealthy --format "docker restart {{.ID}}" | bash
 ```

-# General advices
+# General advice

 * Add a `mem_limit` for every container, don't forget it!
 * If a container has no need to connect to the world (internet or local network) then make all attached Docker Networks "internal".